 - Ryan Holiday

-The following is a transcription of an episode of The Portal.
-Unlike other transcriptions in the series, on this one I manually edited the output of the ML transcriber.
+The following is a machine-generated, lightly human-edited transcription of an episode of The Portal podcast.
 Questions/comments: get me on Twitter @mgmobrien.

 Eric Weinstein 0:21